WASdev/sample.appclient.basiccalc/README.md

 ## Building with maven

-This sample can be build using [Apache Maven](http://maven.apache.org/).
+This sample can be built using [Apache Maven](http://maven.apache.org/).

 ```bash
 $ mvn install